Kala Patthar

 - Ascend gradually; respect acclimatization days (especially in Namche Bazaar and Dingboche).

-- Apply “climb high, sleep low” tactics.
+- Apply “trek high, sleep low” tactics.

 - Drink 3–4 liters of water daily; monitor for dehydration (pale urine color as a positive sign).